ifrancesalcantara/Project2/README.md

   #### Comment Write view (comment-write secured area)

-  - As a user I want to write comments
+  - As a user I want to write comments --> render comment-write
+- As a user I want

   ​